goldi0002/LogFusionX/README.md

 ## Explanation:

 ### Logger Configuration
-The `LogFusionXConfigurationOptions` class is used to configure the logger in LogFusionX.
+The `XFileLoggerConfigurationOptions` class is used to configure the logger in LogFusionX.
 Key properties include:
 - **LogDirectory**: Specifies the directory where log files will be stored.
 - **LogFileName**: Allows you to set a custom name for the log file.
 Default names can follow a date-based pattern for easy organization.
 - **EnableConsoleLogging**: Enables or disables logging to the console for debugging or local development.